MaCeleste/PokeWars/README.md

 ## Description

-An exciting game of top trumps with Pokemon cards, developed in Python and Pygame
+An exciting game of top trumps with Pokemon cards, developed in Python and Pygame.

 ## Description

 This game retrieves data from the [PokeAPI](https://pokeapi.co/).
 The documentation is available [here](https://pokeapi.co/docs/v2).

 The Pokemon images are from [The Complete Pokemon Images Data Set](https://www.kaggle.com/datasets/arenagrenade/the-complete-pokemon-images-data-set) by
-Rohan Asokan
+Rohan Asokan.

 ## Libraries